lorrainebaynosa/liri-node-app/README.md

    * Requires installation of [axios] (https://www.npmjs.com/package/axios) package to retrieve data from the OMDB API.
 Use `trilogy` as API key for OMDB API.
    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
         * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>.
 It's on Netflix!
-   * example using command "movie-this" '<movie name here>', using Pretty Woman as the movie:
+   * example using command "movie-this" '<movie name here>', using 'Pretty Woman' as the movie: